Ben-Kang/PSO-EM/README.md

 # Dependency

-The Particle Swarm Optimization is a modified pervious version of "Constrained Particle Swarm Optimization" (http://www.mathworks.com/matlabcentral/fileexchange/25986-constrained-particle-swarm-optimization).
+The Particle Swarm Optimization is a modified pervious version of the Constrained Particle Swarm Optimization (http://www.mathworks.com/matlabcentral/fileexchange/25986-constrained-particle-swarm-optimization).

 Only the minimal required functions are included in this source code.
-If you want to use the latest version of "Constrained Particle Swarm Optimization", proper modifications to the latest PSO code have to made accordingly.
+If you want to use the latest version of the Constrained Particle Swarm Optimization, proper modifications to the latest PSO and this source code may have to be made accordingly.

 # Citation

-If you use this code as part of your work, please cite the following papers:
+**If used in research work, citations to the following papers are required**

 1. X. Kang, M. Armand, Y. Otake, W.-P. Yau, P. Y. S. Cheung, Y. Hu, & R. H. Taylor. **Robustness and Accuracy of Feature-Based Single Image 2-D–3-D Registration Without Correspondences for Image-Guided Intervention**.
 IEEE Transactions on Bio-Medical Engineering, 61(1), 149–161, 2014. http://doi.org/10.1109/TBME.2013.2278619

 2. X. Kang, R. H. Taylor, M. Armand, Y. Otake, W. P. Yau, et al. **Correspondenceless 3D-2D Registration Based on Expectation Conditional Maximization**, Proc.
 SPIE 7964, Medical Imaging 2011: Visualization, Image-Guided Procedures, and Modeling, 79642Z, 2011. http://dx.doi.org/10.1117/12.878618

 # Contact Info